Aishnag/hospital-management-frontend/README.md

 # hospital-management-frontend
+Features:
-Features:  User-friendly interface for hospital staff and administrators.
-View and manage patient ,medicine details.
-Responsive design for mobile and desktop devices.
+1.User-friendly interface for hospital staff and administrators.
+2.View and manage patient ,medicine details.
+3.Responsive design for mobile and desktop devices.
+Technologies Used:
+Framework/Library: ( Angular)
+Styling: (Bootstrap,CSS)